Will people enjoy it? Will it be memorable? Will it get results?

 11. Dry Stone Walling

-An odd-ball activity but one that is so much more rewarding than it might at first seem.
+An ancient countryside craft that is still practiced in the Peak District, and an activity that is so much more rewarding than it might at first seem.

 Working in small groups with a qualified instructor, building a dry stone wall is like doing a jigsaw puzzle with no cover art.